incconutwo/twitter-account-location-in-username/README.md

 Clone the repo **OR** Download/Extract the zip → Navigate to `chrome://extensions` → Enable **Developer mode** → Click **Load unpacked** and select the *unpacked* project folder → Pin the extension from the puzzle icon.

----

-## Install from Chrome Web Store and Firefox Add-ons (coming very soon)

-In the works.
-This section will be updated once the extension is published on the Chrome Web Store.

 ## Usage